evaaan/ProjectM/README.md

 # ProjectM

-ProjectM is a 2D multiplayer game engine (WIP) with an Entity-Component-System framework.
+ProjectM is a 2D multiplayer game engine with an Entity-Component-System framework.
 Clients send their keyboard inputs to the server, which processes the game world and responds to each client with a set of Entity-Component updates.
 Clients read these messages, update their world state, and render the world for the user.
 The core framework is inspired by the [Nomad Game Engine](https://savas.ca/nomad).

 This project is an exercise to learn game development and C++.
 For a current picture of things, check out [assets/screenshots/](assets/screenshots/).